john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## App Availability and Changes

 ### Availability
-We strive to keep Untwist available 24/7, but we make no guarantees.
+We strive to keep Monitor available 24/7, but we make no guarantees.
 The App may be:
 - Temporarily unavailable due to maintenance
 - Modified or updated without notice
 - Discontinued at any time